Researchers’ Support Pack

 Suggested rates for payments and reimbursements

 The Principal Investigator or nominee will have responsibility for the final approval, monitoring and timely processing of payments.
-The following information outlines suggested payment levels for common involvement activities (taken from NIHR Payment Guidance for Researchers and Professionals, published April 2021).
-Where contributors are involved in part of a session, payment can be made pro rata.
+The following table outlines suggested payment levels for common involvement activities (taken from NIHR Payment Guidance for Researchers and Professionals, updated August 2024).
+The NIHR is clear that these are not mandated minimum rates, and understands that funding and other circumstances will vary.
+You are free to set alternative rates for your activities.

 Activity: